-Summary [author's summary]: 1.
-Many techniques have been developed to improve the species and size selectivity of fishing gears and to reduce discards.
-2. Given a proper and clear incentive, fishermen use techniques to improve gear selectivity (e.g. sorting grids, square mesh windows).
-3. Application of these techniques contributes to stock conservation.
-4. It is much more difficult to reduce mortality of benthic organisms due to demersal trawling, as these gears need bottom contact to achieve their required catch efficiency.
-5. Possibly alternative stimulation techniques (electrical fields, water injection) could be applied, but these still require further research and development.
-6. Techniques to release benthic animals from nets at sea may have a smaller, but nevertheless worthy, contribution to the conservation of benthic fauna.
+Summary [author's summary]: 1) Many techniques have been developed to improve the species and size selectivity of fishing gears and to reduce discards.
+2) Given a proper and clear incentive, fishermen use techniques to improve gear selectivity (e.g. sorting grids, square mesh windows).
+3) Application of these techniques contributes to stock conservation.
+4) It is much more difficult to reduce mortality of benthic organisms due to demersal trawling, as these gears need bottom contact to achieve their required catch efficiency.
+5) Possibly alternative stimulation techniques (electrical fields, water injection) could be applied, but these still require further research and development.
+6) Techniques to release benthic animals from nets at sea may have a smaller, but nevertheless worthy, contribution to the conservation of benthic fauna.
 Reprinted with the permission of Blackwell Science Ltd., Oxford, UK.

 van Santbrink, J. W. and Bergman, M. J. N. 1994.
 Direct effects of beam trawling on macrofauna in a soft bottom area in the southern North Sea.
-Environmental impact of bottom gears on the benthic fauna in relation to natural resource management and protection of the North Sea.
-NIOZ Rapport 1994-11.
-RIVO-DLO Report CO 26/94.
-Netherlands Institute for Fisheries Research, Texel.
-147-178.
+Pages 147-178 in de Groot, S.J. and Lindeboom, H.J. (eds.), Environmental impact of bottom gear on benthic fauna in relation to natural resources management and protection of the North Sea.
+NIOZ Rapport 1994-11, Texel, The Netherlands.